CGruich/RedoxFlow/README.md

 - **Does conformer search** and picks lowest-energy structures
 - **Writes simulation scripts** for both states and **computes** \(E = -ΔG/(zF)\) for completed simulations

+The agent is loaded locally from within the repo and thus is deployable on local machines or HPC for script generation.

 ---

 ## Install